 10 Rare Animals of the Peruvian Jungle that You Didn´t Know!

 Not all bats live in caves, not all arboreal mammals are monkeys, among other curious animals of Peru that you may never have seen in documentaries!
+Check out these rare animals of Peruvian Jungle on your trip to Amazon.

 In Spanish they are known as “Chosna”; and, although Paris Hilton thinks otherwise, they are not pets.
 They are carnivorous, arboreal and nocturnal mammals, cousins of raccoons.
 This animals of Peru are popular with native hunters, since they can become curious instead of escaping when they see a person.
 Their prehensile tail helps them to cling to the branches and move skillfully through the trees.